 • Details of the Corporate Secretary

 Our expert team can prepare a Certificate of Incumbency for your Irish company, our fee is €150+VAT.
 This service includes confirmation and verification of company details as per your requirements.
-Please contact us today to proceed with this service, all we need is the company name, registration number (if known), and any additional information you would like included on the document.
+Please contact us today to proceed with this service.
+All we need is the company name, registration number (if known), and any additional information you would like included on the document.

 Authentication and Apostille of Documents

 If you require any company documents to be apostilled, they must first be certified/notarised, usually, a solicitor will notarise documents that are sworn before them.
-The dept of foreign affairs will then apostille it as they have a list of all registered notaries in Ireland.
-We can arrange these services for a fee, please contact us for a quote or visit our service page for more information on Authentication and Apostille of Documents.
+The Dept. of Foreign Affairs will then apostille it as they have a list of all registered notaries in Ireland.
+We can arrange these services for a fee.
+Please contact us for a quote or visit our service page for more information on Authentication and Apostille of Documents.